JubbaSmail/aws-lambda-monitor-sqs-slack/README.md

 - Test it.

 ### First, let's start by creating a Slack App:
-1. let's say your have the following Slack channels: `team1`, `team2`,`team3`; where the channel name is the same as your team name defined in the YAML file. if not, let's create one:
+1. let's say you have the following Slack channels: `team1`, `team2`,`team3`; where the channel name is the same as your team name defined in the YAML file. if not, let's create one:
 <img width="500" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-1.png"/>

 2. Then click on `+ Add an app`, or go to channel setting if didn't find the link:
 <img width="500" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-2.png"/>

-3. This will open Slack Admin panel on the brwoser, you have to have admin permession on your Slack team to access it, click on `Build`:
+3. This will open Slack Admin panel on the browser; you have to have admin permission on your Slack team to access it, click on `Build`:

 <img width="300" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-3.png"/>

-4. Click `Start Building` then `Create App`, chose your team and name the app `AWS-Watcher`; if you wish to have diffrent name you should change the name from the source code as well:
+4. Click `Start Building` then `Create App`, chose your team and name the app `AWS-Watcher`; if you wish to have a diffrent name you should change the name in the source code as well:
 <img width="500" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-4.png"/>

 5. On `Basic Information` click `Incoming Webhooks` under `Add features and functionality`: